Load Test

 Explanation of Command

-• --include: Specify a comma-separated list of fully qualified domain names (FQDNs) for Skyramp to filter for during trace collection or in a trace file.
+• --include: Specify a comma-separated list of URLs for Skyramp to filter for during trace collection or in a trace file.

 • --output: Specify the name of the generated trace file.